Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

+However, from the construction described above, it remains unclear whether such a parametrization is injective, namely whether different linear solutions give rise to distinct almost-periodic solutions for the nonlinear system.
+In this setting, one can say at best that the solutions are uncountably many {(see \cite{Po} for a similar predicament).} In finite dimension, in the presence of some twist condition, the problem is typically bypassed by proving that different linear solutions give rise to nonlinear solutions with different frequencies, {since the nonlinear solutions ``inherit" the frequencies of the linear solutions.} In the infinite-dimensional setting, this is not an easy task and, in any case, it would not guarantee the almost-periodic solution to have positive measure.
+The key of our strategy is to show that in fact there is a bi-Lipschitz (non-symplectic) invertible map from a ball in the space of initial data to the space of linear solutions.
 More precisely, we proceed as follows.
-We exploit the two results in ref.~\cite{CGP} mentioned above, that is Theorem 2.13 and Proposition 2.21, keeping track of the regularity w.r.t.~the linear solution, then, using the aforementioned map from linear solutions to initial data, {we deviate from the analysis performed in ref.~\cite{CGP} inasmuch we consider a different implicit function problem (see \eqref{system} in Section \ref{eppoi}), which, besides ensuring the compatibility condition \eqref{1.6} to be satisfied, takes into account also the initial datum by requiring that $u(x,0)=\WW(x)$.} Thus, we are able to express the frequencies in terms of the initial data and to prove that, for many choices of the convolution potential and of the initial datum, the corresponding frequency satisfies the above mentioned non-resonance condition.
+We revisit the two results in \cite{CGP} mentioned above, that is Theorem 2.13 and Proposition 2.21, and prove that one can keep accurate control on the regularity of the solution and of the counterterm w.r.t.~the linear solution.
+This control, which comes from the very explicit construction via ``diagrammatic expansion'' of \cite{CGP}, allows us to deviate from the analysis performed in \cite{CGP} and consider a different implicit function problem (see \eqref{system} in Section \ref{eppoi}), which, besides ensuring the compatibility condition \eqref{1.6} to be satisfied, takes into account also the initial datum by requiring that $u(x,0)=\WW(x)$.
+This allows us to define a bi-Lipschitz map from the space of linear solutions to the space of initial data, which, accordingly, may be used as further parameters (see \eqref{systemboh} in Section \ref{eppoi}).
+Thus, we are able to express the frequencies in terms not only of the potentials but also of the initial data and to prove that, for many choices of the convolution potential and of the initial datum, the corresponding frequency satisfies the non-resonance condition.
 This ensures the existence of the invariant tori on which the almost-solutions lie, provided both the convolution potential and the initial datum are taken in large measure sets.
-Finally, we prove the Lyapunov statistical stability by showing that, for many convolution potentials, the set of initial data such that the corresponding frequency is non-resonant has large positive measure.
+Finally, we prove the Lyapunov statistical stability by showing that, for convolution potentials in a large measure set, the set of initial data such that the corresponding frequency is non-resonant has large positive measure as well.